Evaluation and LLM-Guided Learning of ICD Coding Rationales: On LLM-Generated Rationales

 \paragraph{Overlap Score Calculation} Let \( S_{\text{g}} \) and \( S_{\text{c}} \) be the generated rationale and candidate target span extracted from the document, respectively. \( T_{\text{g}} = \text{Tokenize}(S_{\text{g}}) \), and \( T_{\text{c}} = \text{Tokenize}(S_{\text{t}}) \), where \texttt{Tokenize} returns a set of tokens.
 The overlap score $S$ is calculated by the following equation: We present in Table \ref{candidates} an example of overlap score calculation for a set of candidate spans corresponding to the generated span `\textbf{\textit{diagnosis type 2 diabetes}}', which shares the same initial character `d' and terminal character `s' (with a character window size of $n = 1$).
 The overlap score consists of two components: (1) the overlap ratio with the generated rationale, which captures the degree of alignment with the generated rationale (e.g., `\textit{diagnosis type 2 diabetes}' (1) is preferred over `\textit{diagnosis diabetes}' (0.5)), and (2) the overlap ratio with the candidate span, which reflects the degree of alignment with the candidate span in the original text (e.g., `\textit{diagnosis diabetes}' (1) is preferred over `\textit{diagnosis tuberculosis}' (0.25)).

 \paragraph{Rationale Selection} We repeat this process across a range of character window sizes and select the candidate with the highest overlap score as the final mapping result.
 This procedure is applied to all generated spans, and those with an overlap score exceeding 1.7 are retained as supporting rationale for the document.
 The detailed steps of this mapping process are provided in the accompanying pseudocodes.
+Statistics for the Gemini 2-Flash–generated dataset across different span alignments, covering 122,004 samples from MIMIC-IV, are provided in Appendix J. Additional results on the plausibility of Gemini 2-Flash–generated rationales across different span alignments are presented in Appendix K. The impact of label selection under different span alignments during rationale learning is presented in Appendix L.